 All students who wish to graduate must complete the Graduation Application form by the prescribed deadline, irrespective of whether or not they plan to attend the convocation ceremony.
 The Graduation Application fee similarly applies to all graduands, irrespective of attendance at the convocation ceremony.
-Degree parchments will be mailed to all graduands who have advised the Office of the Registrar that they will not attend convocation approximately one month after the ceremony.
+Degree parchments will be mailed to all graduands who did not attend convocation.